Your Brilliance Regimen: 3 Family Exercises to Nurture Creativity

 For you… Once a day for a week, spend half an hour daydreaming.
 Do not try to solve a specific problem.
 Do not try to concentrate on one topic.
 Just let your mind wander wherever it wants to go.
 Invite in fantasies and daydreams.

-For your child… Have him take half an hour for the same thing.
+For your child… Have her take half an hour for the same thing.
 (Make sure you each do it alone.)
-Tell him that daydreaming is a wonderful use of imagination that promotes creativity, so he should do it purposely during his half hour.
+Tell her that daydreaming is a wonderful use of imagination that promotes creativity, so she should do it purposely during the half hour.

 For the two of you… Talk about the daydreaming experience.
 How did it feel?
 What did you think about?
 Emphasize that you value being spacey and getting lost in imagination.
-Tell him that when he is tempted to daydream in places where it’s inappropriate, like during a music lesson or when he’s playing left field, he should remind himself to save it for the special daydreaming time that you have set aside.
+Tell her that when she is tempted to daydream in places where it’s inappropriate, like during a music lesson or when she’s playing left field, she should remind herself to save it for the special daydreaming time that you have set aside.

 For you… At the end of the week, write in your journal what impact this experience had on you.
 (Writing things down will make them clearer.)
 Where did your mind wander during these times?
 What did this period of reverie feel like?
 Do you and your child want to continue setting aside time to daydream?

 When parents become more sensitive to their own impulses, they’re better able to understand their child’s.
-The following exercises will help you learn what his life feels like, so you can help him learn to problem-solve about his impulses.
+The following exercises will help you learn what their life feels like, so you can help them learn to problem-solve about his impulses.

 For you… Find a day, or a half day, or even a couple of hours, to spend following your own urges – walk in the woods, eat a hot fudge sundae, sleep late.